Updated: Apr 26

 How to Eliminate Giardia:

-Treating Giardia has two parts: Medication and prevention of reinfection.
-You will need to be diligent about cleaning your pet and their environment outside while the medication does it's job inside.
+Treating Giardia has two parts: medication and prevention of reinfection.
+You will need to be diligent about cleaning your pet and their environment outside while the medication does its job inside.

 Prevention of Reinfection: During the course of treatment, you will need to bathe your pet at least once to clear away the cysts that may have attached to your pet's fur.
 You will want to clean their environment as well, paying special attention to the areas in your yard where your pet deposits their stool.
 Giardia cysts remain viable for several months once expelled, so be thorough when cleaning these areas.
-You will want to clean any stool deposited by your pet during treatment immediately, and wipe your pet's paws off after a bowel movement before they have a chance to groom themselves.
+You will want to immediately clean any stool deposited by your pet during treatment, and wipe your pet's paws off after a bowel movement before they have a chance to groom themselves.
 Wiping their bottom with a wipe is an extra measure of protection against reinfection.

 How will I know it's gone?